flnzba/oetv-tennis-analytics/README.md

 ## TODOs
 - [x] Create a Streamlit App
 - [x] Create a SQLite Database
+- [ ] Find a way to design nice dashboard (streamlit and py libraries are not that beautiful)
 - [ ] Pydantic -> Load Data directly to DB -> JSON Formatting problems
    - [ ] Load Data from Db instead of JSON
    - [x] "O'Brien" is destroying the json file